Top-ranked recipe named "Bills Sourdough Starter"

-Try this Bills Sourdough Starter recipe, or contribute your own. "" and "Sourdough" are two of the tags cooks chose for Bills Sourdough Starter.
+Try this Bills Sourdough Starter recipe, or contribute your own. "" and "Sourdough" are two tags used to describe Bills Sourdough Starter.

 "If I had known that making a sourdough starter was this easy, I would have tried it years ago!
 I don't have coon hounds, but I do have lab-mixes.
 If I ever have any excess, maybe I'll give them some :) I'm only on day 2 so I haven't made bread yet, but I can hardly wait!"- Crystls